cue-lang/cue/doc/tutorial/kubernetes/README.md

         // Any port has the following properties.
         ports: [...{
             port:       int
-            protocol:   "TCP" | "UDP"      // from the Kubernetes definition
+            protocol:   *"TCP" | "UDP"      // from the Kubernetes definition
-            name:       "client" | string
+            name:       string | *"client"
         }]
         selector: metadata.labels // we want those to be the same }